• Skip to primary navigation

 • Option B: Slow cooker.
 You can use this method I've linked to here but no need to use the aromatics mentioned as my recipe has tons of flavour.
 Drain with a colander when cooked. http://cafejohnsonia.com/…/how-to-slow-cooker-black-beans.h…

-• Option C: Pressure cook.
-Cook on high pressure for 28 mins and let the pressure release naturally (don't release manually).
+• Option C: Pressure cooker/Instant Pot.
+Cover with water and cook on high pressure for 28 mins and let the pressure release naturally (don't release manually).
 Drain with a colander when cooked.

 • Place 1 tablespoon of the oil in a large saucepan and add the diced onions, heat on medium until onions are softened (approx 7 minutes).